mainlp/mainlp.github.io/_pages/thesis.md

 Topics: Cross-linguality, Dataset annotation (particularly suited for students interested in covering their own language or dialect not yet covered by existing systems including local dialects), Evaluation. **Level: BSc or MSc.**
-- *Creating a dialectal dependency treebank or POS-tagged corpus*.
+- :hourglass_flowing_sand: *Creating a dialectal dependency treebank or POS-tagged corpus*.
 Create a small Universal Dependencies (UD; [de Marneffe et al. 2021](https://direct.mit.edu/coli/article/47/2/255/98516/Universal-Dependencies)) treebank in a dialect, regional language or other low-resource language that you are familiar with and for which no UD corpus exists yet.
 For a less time-intensive